Split Screen (TV series)

-Split Screen is a television series that originally aired from 1997 to 2001 on IFC.
+Split Screen is an American television series that originally aired from March 10, 1997 to April 2, 2001 on IFC.

+Summary

 The series focused on independent filmmaking in America and was hosted by John Pierson.

-Split Screen featured segments from many notable filmmakers, actors, and actresses including: Kevin Smith, Spike Lee, Matt Damon, Edward Norton, Buck Henry, Wes Anderson, Steve Buscemi, Harmony Korine, John Waters, John Turturro, Christopher Walken, Richard Linklater, Errol Morris, Miranda July, and William H. Macy.
+Split Screen featured segments from many notable filmmakers, actors, and actresses including: Kevin Smith, Spike Lee, Matt Damon, Edward Norton, Buck Henry, Wes Anderson, Steve Buscemi, Harmony Korine, John Waters, Atom Egoyan, John Turturro, Christopher Walken, Richard Linklater, Errol Morris, Miranda July, and William H. Macy.

+Legacy

 The Blair Witch Project first received notoriety as a segment on Split Screen.

 It has been picked up by The Criterion Collection for their new online-only channel.